OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

  - Add a Deploy Octopus Release Step

-We've open-sourced the [OctoTFS repository in GitHub](https://github.com/OctopusDeploy/OctoTFS) if you'd like to contribute.
+We've open-sourced theÂ [OctoTFS repository in GitHub](https://github.com/OctopusDeploy/OctoTFS)Â if you'd like to contribute.

 # Installing the extension

-If you're using **Visual Studio Team Services (VSTS) or on-premises Team Foundation Server (TFS) 2015 Update 2 (or newer)** you can simply [install the extension from the marketplace](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) and follow the instructions below.
+If you're using **Visual Studio Team Services (VSTS) or on-premises Team Foundation Server (TFS) 2015 Update 2 (or newer)**Â you can simply [install the extension from the marketplace](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) and follow the instructions below.

 If you're using an **on-premises TFS server (before 2015 Update 2)**, the extension is currently not available.
 You'll have to manually install the task by following [these instructions](/docs/home/guides/use-the-team-foundation-build-custom-task/manually-install-the-build-task-(not-recommended).md).
 Alternatively, [D'Arcy Lussier has put together a complete walkthrough](http://geekswithblogs.net/dlussier/archive/2016/01/04/170820.aspx) that's very easy to follow.